FREE ONLINE ED ASSESSMENT. Start Here

 Cardiovascular diseases

 Obesity can impact sexual stamina.
 A review of 47 studies revealed a substantial connection between obesity and decreased sexual function.
-In fact, ED is more common among obese men than non-obese men.
+In fact, ED is more common among men with obesity than men without obesity.

 When you have a high body weight, you’re more susceptible to weight-related diseases and other health problems.